Andy Murray is still ‘our champion’ – as his response to Wimbledon controversy shows

 Which is a shame, particularly this year and at a Wimbledon that will bring a celebration of Murray: of what he achieved for us, and of the person and player he is.
 The end is coming, too: Murray has an idea in his head for when he will stop.
 Not this year, but at a time when he can “finish on my terms, when I’m fit and healthy and still competing at a good level”.

 He couldn’t, could he?
-Murray’s faces Ryan Peniston in his opening match on Tuesday and it was pointed out to him that the last time he played a fellow Brit in the first round at Wimbledon he won the tournament.
+Murray faces Ryan Peniston in his opening match on Tuesday, and it was pointed out to him that the last time he played a fellow Brit in the first round at Wimbledon he won the tournament.
 “Brilliant.
 Great.
 Can we start celebrating?”
 Murray smiled.
-But it’s not about that: coming back was for him, it still is, but ten years on from his greatest day, Murray has never felt more like our champion.
+But it’s not about that: coming back was, for him – it still is – but 10 years on from his greatest day, Murray has never felt more like our champion.

 Join our commenting forum